-Katie O’Brien is adjunct lecturer and online curriculum specialist in the Center for Latin American Studies.
-Dr. O’Brien designs, builds, and teaches courses in a variety of modalities, including online and face-to-face.
-She strives to create multi-media learning experiences that are transformative, inclusive, and interactive.
-She teaches Tier 1 general education courses in Latin American Studies and anthropology as well as courses on the topics of religion, gender, feminism, development, and race/racism.
+Katie O’Brien is Assistant Professor of Practice in the Center for Latin American Studies.
+Dr. O’Brien designs and teaches courses in a variety of modalities, including online and face-to-face.
+She teaches courses on the topics of religion, gender, feminism, development, and race/racism.
 Prior to joining the Center in 2016, she taught anthropology at Pima Community College and the University of Illinois, as well as English at the University of Costa Rica in San José, Costa Rica.

 Dr. O’Brien is project coordinator for the Study of the United States Institute (SUSI) on Women's Leadership.
 Held biannually, this academic program brings Indigenous and Black college students from across Latin America to the Center for Latin American Studies to study U.S. women’s history and engage in local service learning projects for five weeks.
 In addition to coordinating programming and logistics, Dr. O’Brien delivers workshops on comparative U.S.-Latin American feminisms and facilitates the online course.